Kruuux/supabase-workshops/src/chapter-6-real-time-communication/REAMDE.md

-# CRUD
+# Real time communication

 ## Description

-In this chapter we will test the standard functionality of many backend applications such as saving, reading, updating and deleting records from the database.
+In this chapter we will test real time communication capabilities.

 ## Steps